eXascaleInfolab/recimpute/README.md

-# RecImpute: A Recommender System for Imputation Techniques in Time Series Data
+# ADARTS: A Recommender System for Imputation Techniques in Time Series Data

-RecImpute is a recommendation system of imputation techniques for missing values in time series.
+ADARTS is a recommendation system of imputation techniques for missing values in time series.
 The system can be trained on custom datasets or used as-is with no prior configuration required.
-RecImpute is able to predict the most-suitable algorithm to reconstruct missing parts of a real-world time series.
+ADARTS can predict the most suitable algorithm to reconstruct missing parts of a real-world time series.
 Technical details can be found in our paper: <a href="/">TODO</a>.